-I began my shiatsu studies in Scotland in 1980 while doing a languages degree.
-After graduating I moved to London to start work as a translator and was able to continue studying Shiatsu at the East West Centre in my spare time.
+I began my Shiatsu studies in Scotland in 1980 while doing a languages degree.
+Receiving Shiatsu was an essential part of my recovery from illness.
+After graduating I moved to London to start work as a translator and was able to continue studying at the East West Centre there.

 In 1984 I gave up my translating job and went to Japan to participate in a healing course which included Shiatsu as well as other Oriental healing methods.
 A year and a half later I went to Australia and worked for a year as an assistant at the Zen Shiatsu Centre in Sydney.
 On my return to Britain I continued my Shiatsu studies for many years with Sonia Moriceau and Healing Shiatsu.
 I set up my private practice in 1988.
 Later, I was encouraged to teach and became a registered teacher with the Shiatsu Society(UK) in 1998.